-- 11.2.6 Teachers at continuation high schools who teach a combination of physical education and other classes shall have a class load for other classes prorated at a ratio of 125/5 per class. - 11.2.7 In computer lab classes, the number of pupils shall not exceed the number of normally functioning student computers. - 11.2.8 The maximum alternative school physical education class shall be at 40. - 11.2.9 The District will make every effort not to exceed enrollment of 15 students in adaptive physical education classes. - 11.2.10 Upon the request of the campus director and/or Association President, the site administrator shall make available all necessary information regarding master schedules, class lists, and other pertinent information regarding class size. - 11.2.11 District reserves the right to increase caseload by five (5) (3 classes at 35 and 2 classes at 36) beginning in the 2018-19 school year and thereafter.
+- (18) days into the first semester and/or eight (8) days into the second semester, the Education Specialist will be compensated \$1,000.
+If the special education class size is 18-19 as approved by administration eighteen (18) days into the first semester and/or eight (8) days into the second semester, the teacher will be compensated \$2,000.
+If the special education class size is 20 as approved by administration eighteen (18) days into the first semester and/or eight (8) days into the second semester, the teacher will be compensated \$2,500.
+Moderate to severe special education class size may not exceed 20. - 11.2.10 In computer lab classes, the number of pupils shall not exceed the number of normally functioning student computers. - 11.2.11 The maximum alternative school physical education class shall be at 40. - 11.2.12 The District will make every effort not to exceed enrollment of 15 students in adaptive physical education classes. - 11.2.13 Upon the request of the campus director and/or Association President, the site administrator shall make available all necessary information regarding master schedules, class lists, and other pertinent information regarding class size. - 11.2.14 District reserves the right to increase caseload by five (5) (3 classes at 35 and 2 classes at 36) beginning in the 2018-19 school year and thereafter.